 We recently held a Virtual Summit centered on the topic of open source library use and risk.
-Mark Curphey, CA Veracode’s VP of Strategy, gave the keynote address on trends in this space.
-Curphey, who is also the founder of OWASP and previously CEO of SourceClear (recently acquired by CA Veracode), believes that we are at a fundamental turning point in application security.
+Mark Curphey, Veracode’s VP of Strategy, gave the keynote address on trends in this space.
+Curphey, who is also the founder of OWASP and previously CEO of SourceClear (recently acquired by Veracode), believes that we are at a fundamental turning point in application security.
 He sees this shift stemming from three major trends:

 1. The cloud: Using the cloud will fundamentally change the way we think about security.